 The scoring for each positive attribute and each negative attribute for all the complete answers are added.

 Step 7.
-Depending on the way of defining the attributes (a series of words and expressions), the strengths and weaknesses are related in a graphic and clear manner.
+Depending on how the attributes are defined (a series of words and expressions), the strengths and weaknesses are related graphically and transparently.